tedmoore/schelp2/docs/Classes/AbstractResponderFunc.md

 ## Description

 AbstractResponderFunc is the abstract superclass of responder funcs, which are classes which register one or more functions to respond to a particular type of input.
 It provides some common functionality such as introspection.
 Its two main subclasses are [OSCFunc](../Classes/OSCFunc.md), and [MIDIFunc](../Classes/MIDIFunc.md).
-By default responder funcs do not persist beyond Cmd-. (see [#-permanent](#-permanent) below).
+By default responder funcs do not persist beyond Cmd-. (see [permanent](#permanent) below).
 Instances will register with a dispatcher (an instance of a subclass of [AbstractDispatcher](../Classes/AbstractDispatcher.md)), which will actually dispatch incoming messages to an instance's Function(s).